Running TexturePacker from Commandline

 Command line arguments and help

-To get an overview over the command line parameters simply use
+To get an overview of the command line parameters simply use

 TexturePacker --help